reselbob/innosoft/services-under-docker/lab1.md

 ```

-## Run the application in a docker container application
+## Run the application in a docker container

 **Step 7:** To start the application in a container, execute the following command: